-The objective of this rotation is to discover how dance conditioning can encourage healthy functioning of the body - by balancing the mind/body/spirit dynamic.This course will use these conditioning methods, as well as postural alignment techniques, and meditative practices to improve physical effectiveness in other types of athletic and everyday movement.
+The objective of this rotation is to discover how dance and other movement forms can be used as a vehicle for development of holistic awareness.
+Throughout the world today, dance is being been used to encourage the healthy functioning of the body by balancing the mind/body/spirit dynamic.
+This course will use these conditioning methods, as well as postural alignment techniques, and meditative practices to improve physical effectiveness in other types of athletic and everyday movement.
 It also highlights ways of reducing physical and emotional stress.
 The ultimate outcome for students will be to recognize their own malignments and learn how to affect change in their own bodies.

-Pedagogy
+PRA 312H Pedagogy

 The focus of Pedagogy relates to all educational interventions in the area of human movement, physical activity and sport.
 It can also be related to the areas of teaching and coaching of individuals and teams, teacher and coach education and training, and curriculum content.
 This course will examine a wide range of practical and theoretical issues focusing closely on good practice, communication and organizational skills.
-Students will gain presentation experience in applying theoretical knowledge to a variety of fields and populations
+Students will gain presentation experience in applying theoretical knowledge to a variety of fields and populations.